This site uses cookies to analyse traffic and provide you with a better online experience. Learn more.

 Surveys at Abbot Point commenced in 2016.
 A clear impact from Tropical Cyclone Debbie was shown 18 months later at Holbourne Island, which was most affected, given the cyclone's trajectory.
 Holbourne Island has struggled to recover from these impacts and has been predated consistently by crown-of-thorns starfish.

-Holbourne Island sites were revised in 2020 and therefore trends shown are not temporarily comparable.
-Changes since October 2020 show consistent increases in hard coral cover.
+Holbourne Island sites were revised in 2020 and therefore trends shown are not temporally comparable.
+Nonetheless, changes observed since October 2020 show stable hard coral cover at all Holbourne Island sites.

 You can see more analysis on the data in these reports.

 Surveys at Abbot Point commenced in 2016.
-A clear impact from Tropical Cyclone Debbie was shown 18 months later at Holbourne Island, which had considerable soft coral cover prior to this and has struggled to recover since.
+A clear impact from Tropical Cyclone Debbie was shown 18 months later at Holbourne Island, which had approximately 14% soft coral cover prior to this and has struggled to recover above 2-3% since.

 You can see more analysis of the data in these reports.

-Camp Island was found to have much higher macroalgae cover at 49% during the same survey period.
+Camp Island, by comparison, has consistently had much higher macroalgae cover, 35.5% during the same recent survey period.
 These high macroalgae levels are thought to be influenced by seasonal nutrient fluctuations.
-The peak of 76% in October 2020 followed the GBR-wide bleaching events of early 2020.
-In the Mackay and Hay Point region macroalgae was seen over this same period to decline significantly.
+The peak of 76% in October 2020 followed the GBR region-wide accumulated heat stress event of early 2020.
+In the Mackay and Hay Point region, macroalgae were seen over this same period to decline significantly except for Sargassum spp., the predominant macroalgae at Camp Island.

 You can see more analysis on the data in these reports.